hgrecco/pint/docs/contexts.rst

 from the first dimension to the second one.
 A double arrow (`<->`) is used to indicate that the transformation operates both ways.

+Context definitions are stored and imported exactly like custom units definition file (and can be included in the same file as unit definitions).
+See "Defining units" for details.

 Defining contexts programmatically
 ----------------------------------